Thqrn/ffmpeg-scripts/README.md

 # Resample Video
 Uses tmix to blend the frames of a video together to create a lower framerate video.

+# Trimmer
+Simple and lossless video/audio trimmer.
+Should work with any media files.

 # Upscale NN
 Scales a file with nearest neighbor.
 This works with images, videos, gifs, etc. It's planned to add more algorithms in the future.